csteamengine/club-documents/constitution.md

 * Make final calls on club website decisions.
 * Merge pull requests to the WDC git repository.

-### Section 3: Term of Service
-The term of service for all officers will be one full year, from January to January.

 ### Section 4: Method of Election
 Elections will be managed through a majority vote system.